rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 Now assume the salesperson was working on data she thinks is real time but is actually delayed.
 This means that on volatile days, the prices prevailing on the exchange at any given time are different from the prices the salesperson is seeing on her terminal.
-In this example, if the salesperson sends a market order to buy Microsoft Corporation stocks and the prices have actually moved to $46 by 176C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N EC H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E 177 then, her order will get filled at $46.
+In this example, if the salesperson sends a market order to buy Microsoft Corporation stocks and the prices have actually moved to $46 by then, her order will get filled at $46.
 This could irk the institution on behalf of which the purchase was made, and the salesperson will have to give a lot of explanation to explain this difference between the asked price and the executed price.
 If the salesperson gives a limit order to curtail this risk of overpriced execution, this order will not be executed since the market price has moved to $46.